LucasVinicius314/lucasvinicius314/README.md

 I'm a fullstack developer, mainly focused on JavaScript, doing back end development with NodeJS and mobile development with React Native.

-I love regular expressions, prototypes, optional chaining, nullish coalescing, asynchronous functions, IIFEs and classes.
+Regular Expressions are cool 😎.

-React Native is what I use most of the time to make apps, but I've also played around with Xamarin and Flutter.
+React Native is what I use the most, but I've also played around with Xamarin and Flutter.

 ## About me